Floer Homology with DG Coefficients. Applications to cotangent bundles: Floer theory with DG coefficients

 \item By choosing orientations of determinant bundles over $\cD^+_x$ and $\cD^u_x$ so that they correspond under the previous equivalence, the recipes to induce orientations on the Floer moduli spaces, resp. on the Morse moduli spaces, are the same, and therefore these orientations are the same under the canonical identification $\cM(x;y)\equiv \cL(x,y)$. \end{itemize}

 To conclude, we choose the enriched Floer data for $(H,J)$ to be equal to the enriched Morse data for the pair consisting of the Morse function $-H$ and its negative gradient vector field, where the Morse representing chain system is oriented by its analytic orientation.
-Then the Floer complex with coefficients in $\cF$ is canonically identified with the Morse complex of $-H$ with coefficients in $i_X^*\cF$, and this proves the isomorphism between DG Floer homology and Morse homology up to a shift in the grading.
+Then, with our convention that inputs of Floer cylinders are taken at $+\infty$, the Floer complex with coefficients in $\cF$ is canonically identified with the Morse complex of $-H$ with coefficients in $i_X^*\cF$, and this proves the isomorphism between DG Floer homology and Morse homology up to a shift in the grading.

 The relationship between the two gradings is a general property of the Conley-Zehnder index: the Morse index of a critical point of $-H$ is equal to the Conley-Zehnder index of that critical point seen as a $1$-periodic orbit of $X_H$, plus $n$.
-This is proved for example in~\cite[Corollary~7.2.2]{Audin-Damian_English} (the Hamiltonian vector field in \emph{loc. cit.} is the opposite of ours). \end{proof}
+This is proved for example in~\cite[Corollary~7.2.2]{Audin-Damian_English} (the Hamiltonian vector field in \emph{loc.\@ cit.}\@ is the opposite of ours). \end{proof}